Guyana Offshore

 In-Country Resistance

-The Guyanese people are increasingly opposed to the oil project.
+The Guyanese population is increasingly opposed to the oil project.
 Court cases against the human and environmental consequences of the oil projects in Guyana are piling up.
-International lawyer Melinda Janki and her clients convinced the court to cut ExxonMobil’s environmental permits down from 23 years to 5 years.19229 ExxonMobil has also been forced to provide an additional USD 2 billion guarantee for its first offshore project.
+International lawyer Melinda Janki and her clients convinced the court to cut ExxonMobil’s environmental permits down from 23 years to 5 years, the legal maximum in Guyanese law.19229 ExxonMobil has also been forced to provide an additional USD 2 billion guarantee for its first offshore project.
 The decision came after a court ruled that ExxonMobil, Hess and CNOOC’s oil spill insurance was too weak.19229 In May 2021, a scientist and an indigenous Wapichan youth from the Rupununi region in southern Guyana filed the first ever climate change-related constitutional case in the Caribbean.
 The case challenges more than 4 billion tons of potential greenhouse gas emissions.
-That is more than any other climate court case.19229 They argue that the entire oil project violates the right to a healthy environment.19229 Decisions on this and a court case challenging the newest environmental permit for Liza-1 are still pending.19229 More cases are likely to follow in the future, and pressure on Exxon and its oil allies will inevitably increase.
+That is more than any other climate court case.19229 They argue that the entire oil project violates their right to a healthy environment.19229 The court's decision is still pending, but more cases are likely to follow in the future and pressure on Exxon and its oil allies will inevitably increase.

 Groups working in Guyana: A Fair Deal for Guyana - A Fair Deal for the Planet (Guyanese grassroots people’s movement), Justice Institute Guyana, Organisation for the Victory of the People, Transparency Institute Guyana Inc.